How to teach kids about nutrition

 Sharing some ideas on how to set healthy examples for kids, teach them about health, and get them excited about nutrition.

-For today’s post, I’m answering a reader’s request about teaching kids about nutrition and setting a healthy example for kids as they grow up.
-While I’m not an expert in this (please keep in mind that I’m NOT an RD), it’s been important to me to model healthy behaviors our babies can keep for life.
-In today’s post, I’m sharing some of the things that have worked for us, and as always, I love hearing your input, too!
+For todayโs post, Iโm answering a readerโs request about teaching kids about nutrition and setting a healthy example for kids as they grow up.
+Keep in mind, while I am a certified personal trainer, womenโs fitness specialist, Integrative Health Practitioner, and P1 Nutrition Coach, I am not a doctor or Registered Dietitian.
+Regardless, itโs been important to me to be a role model for my kids and to teach them healthy behaviors they can keep for life.
+In todayโs post, Iโm sharing some of the things that have worked for us, and as always, I love hearing your input, too!

 How to teach kids about nutrition

 This is my #1 tip and I could probably just end this post here.
-A lot of the things the kids know about nutrition, they’ve learned from watching us and how we eat, how we plan our meals, and how we shop.
-I don’t have to really “tell” them anything; kids are little sponges and are always soaking up information from the world around them.
+A lot of the things the kids know about nutrition, theyโve learned from watching us and how we eat, how we plan our meals, and how we shop.
+I donโt have to really โtellโ them anything; kids are little sponges and are always soaking up information from the world around them.
+Make sure you’re being a good role model.

-(Their favorite snack: smoked oysters and skinless/bonless sardines.
+(Their favorite snack: smoked oysters and skinless/boneless sardines.
 They eat them straight-up out of the can.)

-This can be hard if you’ve grown up with a tricky relationship with food, but remember that kids are always watching.
-Enjoy treats guilt-free and don’t talk about how food affects your physical appearance.
-Instead, you can say things like, “I’m going to have so much energy after this salad” or “soup always makes me feel better when I’m under the weather.”
-Or, you could also say nothing.
-I find that whatever I’m eating, the girls want to eat, too.
-I’ll often make my portions larger because I know at least half will be “tasted.”
+This can be hard if youโve grown up with a tricky relationship with food, but remember that kids are always watching.
+Enjoy treats guilt-free and donโt talk about how food affects your physical appearance.
+Rather than talking about foods as good or bad,ย you can say things like, โIโm going to have so much energy after this saladโ or โsoup always makes me feel better when Iโm under the weather.โ Or, you could also say nothing.
+I find that whatever Iโm eating, the girls want to eat, too.
+Iโll often make my portions larger because I know at least half will be โtasted.”

 Eat the rainbow

-I don’t think kids *need* to know the vitamin, mineral content, or macro balance of their foods.
+I donโt think kids *need* to know the vitamin, mineral content, or macro balance of their foods.
 Instead, they can focus on eating the rainbow.
-You can ask them, “Hey, did you have anything green yet today?
-Do you want salad, broccoli, or zucchini with dinner?”
-“How many colors of the rainbow can we put on our plate for lunch?”
+You can ask them, โHey, did you have anything green yet today?
+Do you want salad, broccoli, or zucchini with dinner?โ (Healthy food choices like this are a win-win) โHow many colors of the rainbow can we put on our plate for lunch?”

 Having a little garden has encouraged them to try new things, too.
-They love going outside to pick carrots, bell peppers, or salad greens.
-(We have melons growing right now, too!)
+Our kids love going outside to pick carrots, bell peppers, salad greens, and melons.
+Not only is it handy at meal times, our garden has been a game-changer when it comes to healthy snacking!

 Give them freedom within parameters